 Payroll professionals often suffer from the three U's, underappreciated, undervalued and underfunded.

-I wrote a post, Payroll is no longer languishing in the wilderness. in 2017 about payroll finally being front and centre as a result of the introduction of real-time reporting with Single Touch Payroll.
-Payroll and the Specialists have finally come out of the shadows cast by Accounting.
+I wrote a post in 2017 titled, "Payroll is no longer languishing in the wilderness."
+The post discussed payroll finally being front and centre due to the introduction of real-time reporting with Single Touch Payroll.
+Payroll has finally come out of the shadows cast by Accounting.

-I often see the term, Accounting Software mentioned when discussing payroll.
+I often hear the term "Accounting Software" mentioned when discussing payroll.
 The difference between Accounting Software and Payroll Solutions is like chalk and cheese.
-Some Accounting Software contains a payroll function, but it's payroll being discussed as Accounting and Payroll are worlds apart and do not sit under the same umbrella.
-The same can be said for the people that process pays.
+Some accounting software includes a payroll function, but accounting and payroll are distinct areas that do not fall under the same category.
+The same can be said for the people who process payroll.

 Employees are completely reliant on being paid, correctly and on time, and all of the responsibility is with the payroll person.
 Payroll is not a data entry role; pays are processed by qualified people who also meet the compliance requirements of the various regulators, which creates significant additional pressure.